jquery/learn.jquery.com/page/javascript-101/scope.md

 This is a bad idea.
 Any variable that is global can have its value changed by any other parts of a program or any other script.
 This is undesirable, as it could lead to unforseen side effects.

-Secondly, it's considered bad practice to clutter the global scope.
-You should add as few properties as you possibly can to the global object, and try to keep your program contained within its own scope.
-That's why you'll see libaries such as jQuery often do this:
+Secondly, Immediately-Invoked Funcion Expressions provide a way to avoid global variables.
+You'll see many libraries such as  jQuery often use these:

 ```
 (function() {